 Grand Opening: October 2016

 Downtown Houston is bustling with builds, from new skyscrapers to much-needed residential units.
-None, however, can boast any features quite like the rooftop lazy river and infinity-edge pool, terrace and water features coming to the Marriott Marquis Houston.
+None, however, can boast any features quite like the rooftop lazy river and infinity-edge pool, terrace and water features at the Marriott Marquis Houston.

-The Marriott Marquis Houston, which is scheduled to open in late fall 2016, will contain one thousand rooms, as well as some amazing water features.
+The Marriott Marquis Houston, which opened in late fall 2016, contains one thousand rooms, as well as some amazing water features.

-The new 1,000 room Marriott Hotel, just west of the George R. Brown Convention Center near Discovery Green will have over 100,000 square feet (9,290 square meters) of meeting space, including the largest ballroom in Houston.
-It will provide an excellent space for conferences and retreats, as well as relaxation for any Marriott visitors.
-The swanky terrace also will include a separate pavilion, infinity pool and plenty of lush greenery, providing the outdoor space a swanky vibe.
+The new 1,000 room Marriott Hotel, just west of the George R. Brown Convention Center near Discovery Green has over 100,000 square feet (9,290 square meters) of meeting space, including the largest ballroom in Houston.
+It provides an excellent space for conferences and retreats, as well as relaxation for any Marriott visitors.
+The swanky terrace also includes a separate pavilion, infinity pool and plenty of lush greenery, providing the outdoor space a swanky vibe.

 Texas-Shaped Lazy River

 The 550-foot (168 meters) long lazy river in the shape of Texas.
-Water jets will propel swimmers around on inflatable tubes.
+Water jets propel swimmers around on inflatable tubes.
 When swimmers are quickly approaching the western tip of the Texas map (where El Paso is located), they will be thrilled to see a clear, acrylic wall overlooking the roof’s edge before water jets shoot them southeast along the path of the Rio Grande.

 Splash Pad, Infinity-Edge & Spa

-In the center of the Texas lazy river, children will be able to play in the water features of a circular splash pad, 20 feet (6.1 meters) in diameter.
-The stainless steel “bowl” of the splash pad will be lined with stone pavers, through which water will drain back to the filtration system.
-Along the edge of the same rooftop will be an impressive 77-foot (23.5 meter) long infinity pool, where swimmers can relax and look out over the Houston skyline and Houston’s Discovery Green below.
+In the center of the Texas lazy river, children can play in the water features of a circular splash pad, 20 feet (6.1 meters) in diameter.
+The stainless steel “bowl” of the splash pad is lined with stone pavers, through which water drains back to the filtration system.
+Along the edge of the same rooftop is an impressive 77-foot (23.5 meter) long infinity pool, where swimmers can relax and look out over the Houston skyline and Houston’s Discovery Green below.